‘I feel as if I’ve been set free’: Washingtonians who felt hostility under Trump find emotional release in Biden inauguration

 “I feel as if I’ve been set free,” Brown said.

-The perception of a new dawn, as many put it, including SeaTac business owner Abdulhakim Hashi, was heightened by Biden’s immediate moves to dismantle many of Trump’s signature policies, including on climate change, COVID-19, racial justice and perhaps most notably of all, immigration.
+The perception of a new dawn, as many put it, including SeaTac business owner Abdulhakim Hashi, was heightened by Biden’s immediate moves to dismantle many of Trump’s signature policies, including on climate change, the pandemic, racial justice and perhaps most notably of all, immigration.

 Donald Trump came to office promising a crackdown on immigrants living illegally in the U.S., often portraying them in derogatory terms.
 During his term, he moved to restrict legal immigration as well.
 One of Trump’s first orders was a travel ban on immigrants and visitors from mainly majority Muslim countries.

 On Wednesday, Biden reversed the ban as he signed a flurry of executive orders and proclamations.
-One order directed his administration to work to protect the Deferred Action for Childhood Arrivals (DACA) program, which gives quasi-legal status and work permits to undocumented immigrants who came to the U.S. as children.
+One order directed his administration to work to protect the Deferred Action for Childhood Arrivals (DACA) program, which gives quasilegal status and work permits to undocumented immigrants who came to the U.S. as children.
 The U.S. Supreme Court blocked Trump’s attempt to end the Obama-era program, but it still faces a Texas court challenge.

-Even before Biden took office, he let it be known he will push a sweeping immigration bill that would give a path to citizenship for the millions of undocumented people.
+Even before Biden took office, he let it be known he will push a sweeping immigration bill that would give a path to citizenship for millions of undocumented people.

 On Tuesday, Wenatchee nurse and DACA recipient Jessica Esparza said she had to stop herself from reading about the proposed bill.
 “Is this going to happen?
 Do I bother getting my hopes up?”
 Esparza said she asked herself.